masszhou/unity-tennis/report.md

 [TOC]
 # 1. MADDPG
 ### 1.1 Motivation
+* When a game involves multiple agents, sometimes we need the agents to learn the policy w.r.t global advantages by compete or collaborate with each other to win the game.
-* Due to the interactions between multiple agents, the state of game could be not stationary, and hard(impossible) to learn.
+* Due to the interactions between multiple agents, the state of game could be not stationary, and hard (impossible) to learn.
 * The solution is using Actor-Critic, more specifically "centralized critic" + "decentralized actors"
 * Benefits of centralized critic
   * training with global estimation, which let considering collaborate and competitive possible
 * Benefits of decentralized actors
-  * independent actors during working
+  * independent actors during working.
-  * communication between actors
+* Questions, which not solved in this project yet.
+  * I implement a MADDPG with centralized critic in this project, however how and what the actors should communicate or sense with each other was not discussed in this project yet.

 ### 1.2 Notation and Model
 * There are $N$ agents